-Rosemary does not like freezing cold temperatures.
-This is one of the main reasons why we find it easier to grow rosemary in pots, containers or grow bags that are easy to move around for the best-growing conditions year-round.
+Rosemary does not like freezing temperatures.
+This is one of the main reasons why we find it easier to grow rosemary in pots, containers, or grow bags that are easy to move around for the best-growing conditions year-round.

-If you are growing outdoors, cut back your plant and cover it with several inches (5-10) of straw or mulch.
-Placing wooden boards or stones around your plant is another way to protect the plant and at the same time keep the mulch in one and the same place.
+If growing outdoors, cut back your plant and cover it with several inches (5-10) of straw or mulch.
+Placing wooden boards or stones around your plant is another way to protect the plant and, at the same time, keep the mulch in the same place.

 If you can, move your plants indoors.
-I have had the most success when placing the plants in our unheated conservatory.
+I have had the most success placing the plants in our unheated conservatory.
 I place the pots next to a glass panel with lots of natural light.
-If we have freezing temperatures outdoors I insulate the pot with bubble wrap or sheets of newspaper and make sure to lift the pots off the ground using blocks of wood.
+If we have freezing temperatures outdoors, I insulate the pot with bubble wrap or sheets of newspaper and make sure to lift the pots off the ground using wood blocks.

 I rarely water the plant over winter as the plant is dormant.
 But I would water sparingly should the soil shows signs of drying out.